 You must notify the Registrar if you are unable to meet the monthly deadline.
-Make checks payable to Discovery.
+Payment options include: Procare (Online Payment App), Cash, Checks made payable to Discovery School, or Online Check Payment.

 See Enrollment Policies Brochure and Enrollment Agreement for the specifics of your commitment.